Ralph Kramden Statue

 An eight-foot-tall bronze statue of a jolly Jackie Gleason stands in front of Manhattan's midtown Port Authority Bus Terminal.
-Jackie, clad in his Honeymooners bus driver's uniform, clutching his lunch pail, wears a satisfied expression as he looks out over the mostly indifferent passers-by on New York's Eighth Avenue.
+Jackie, clad in his Honeymooners bus driver's uniform, clutches his lunch pail and wears a satisfied expression as he looks out over the mostly indifferent passers-by on New York's Eighth Avenue.

 Cable television's TV Land funded the statue in cooperation with Gleason's estate and the Port Authority.
-It was the first of several statues commissioned by the network to honor the syndicated shows that contributed to the TV Land's success.
-Similarly-spirited statues have been erected to the shows Bewitched and Andy Griffith and Mary Tyler Moore.
+It was the first of several statues commissioned by the network to honor the syndicated shows that contributed to TV Land's success.
+Similarly-spirited statues have been erected to the shows Bewitched and Andy Griffith and Bob Newhart and Mary Tyler Moore.

 While it's easy to like the character of Ralph Kramden, it's equally easy to dislike the spot where his statue has been placed.
-Gleason's dark bronze features are nearly invisible, in perpetual shadow under an overhang, and the never-ending crowds here ensure that someone is almost always pushing themselves between you and Ralph.
+Gleason's dark bronze features are nearly invisible, in perpetual shadow under an overhang.
+And the never-ending bus station crowds ensure that someone is almost always pushing themselves between you and Ralph.
 We're not used to this interference, having enjoyed Jackie Gleason for years from across the clear, calm expanse of our TV room.
 Just where he belongs.

 The plaque reads: